-Garden designers and landscape architects report growth in the market for such outside space connected to hospitals, hospices and care homes, with horticultural knowledge increasingly sought after to aid positive outcomes.
+Garden designers and landscape architects report growth in the market for gardens and landscapes specifically designed to help recovery or wellness.
+Outside space connected to hospitals, hospices and care homes, and related horticultural knowledge is increasingly sought after to aid positive health outcomes in these settings.

 At Hampton Court, Tom Massey designed the Perennial Sanctuary Garden, which featured a colourful spiral design with a changing colour palette of plants to symbolically represent the journey a Perennial client makes from crisis to calm with the charity's help.
 The show closely followed the completion of a "secret" garden at Kingston Hospital for child cancer patients.

 "The idea is that it creates a private space at the hospital for children going through cancer treatment who may be sensitive to the sun — maybe they have lost their hair.
 They often don’t feel confident enough to play with other children so it’s a place to get away from the hospital environment, to get some respite and to feel surrounded by green," says Massey.